MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Update-MgRoleManagementDirectory.md

 Read-only.
     \[Type \<String\>\]: Describes the type of app-specific resource represented by the app scope and is provided for display purposes, so a user interface can convey to the user the kind of app specific resource represented by the app scope.
 Read-only.
-  \[AppScopeId \<String\>\]: Identifier of the app-specific scope when the assignment scope is app-specific.
+  \[AppScopeId \<String\>\]: Identifier of the app specific scope when the assignment scope is app specific.
-Either this property or directoryScopeId is required.
+The scope of an assignment determines the set of resources for which the principal has been granted access.
-App scopes are scopes that are defined and understood by this application only.
+App scopes are scopes that are defined and understood by a resource application only.
-Use / for tenant-wide app scopes.
-Use directoryScopeId to limit the scope to particular directory objects, for example, administrative units.
+For the entitlement management provider, use this property to specify a catalog, for example /AccessPackageCatalog/beedadfe-01d5-4025-910b-84abb9369997.
 Supports $filter (eq, in).
+For example /roleManagement/entitlementManagement/roleAssignments?$filter=appScopeId eq '/AccessPackageCatalog/{catalog id}'.
   \[Condition \<String\>\]:
   \[DirectoryScope \<IMicrosoftGraphDirectoryObject\>\]: directoryObject
     \[(Any) \<Object\>\]: This indicates any property can be added to this object.